zieka/cas/_includes/config-guidelines.md

 #### YAGNI

-Note that for nearly ALL use cases, declaring and configuring properties listed below is sufficient.
+Note that for nearly ALL use cases, declaring and configuring properties listed here is sufficient.
 You should NOT have to explicitly massage a CAS XML/Java/etc configuration file to design an authentication handler, create attribute release policies, etc. CAS at runtime will auto-configure all required changes for you.
 If you are unsure about the meaning of a given CAS setting, do NOT turn it on without hesitation.
 Review the codebase or better yet, ask questions to clarify the intended behavior.

 #### Naming Convention